sickcodes/Docker-OSX/README.md

 Special thanks to [@kholia](https://twitter.com/kholia) for maintaining the upstream project, which Docker-OSX is built on top of: [OSX-KVM](https://github.com/kholia/OSX-KVM)

+Big thanks to the OpenCore team over at: https://github.com/acidanthera/OpenCorePkg.
+Their well-maintained bootloader provides much of the great functionality that Docker-OSX users enjoy :)

+If you like this project, consider contributing upstream!

 ## Docker

 Images built on top of the contents of this repository are also available on **Docker Hub** for convenience: https://hub.docker.com/r/sickcodes/docker-osx